 About Kirsty Cooke

 Kirsty is a global business mentor and mother of two.
-Her lifelong passion for empowering women has taken the focus of parenting believing that a mother is the center of their child’s world – and critical to it.
-Through practical inspiration she draws upon her years of experience in positive mindset coaching and in early childhood development to encourage mothers to find more joy and confidence in their parenting.
+Her lifelong passion for empowering women has taken the focus of parenting believing that a mother is the centre of their child’s world – and critical to it.